1. Create a feature branch

 npx cdk watch

 This uses your current AWS credentials and monitors file changes.
 Deployments are scoped by the environment variables injected into the process.
-Run npm run test:synth once to set env vars in your shell session.
+Run pnpm run test:synth once to set env vars in your shell session.

 List stacks